sctlcd/boutique-ado-customized-latest-version/README.md

 ## About <a name="About"></a>

-The purpose of this project is to improve the user interfaces: look and feel, the presentation and the interactivity of the initial Boutique Ado website version and adding features relative to user interface improvements (gallery, button page down).
+The purpose of this project is to improve the user interfaces: look and feel, the presentation and the interactivity of the initial Boutique Ado website version and adding features relative to user interface improvements (gallery, go to page bottom button).

 Back to [top](#TableOfContents)